 - Lithium has been linked to birth defects in some pregnant women

 It is important to notify your doctor if any symptoms persist, this could affect your electrolytes and lithium levels in the bloodstream.

 The Benefits of Lithium

 Lithium manages and prevents reoccurrences of manic episodes and depression in those who have been diagnosed with bipolar disorder.
 Unlike lithium, other medications actually only work on specific symptoms of bi polar disorder not the disorder as a whole.
 A 30-year study trial has shown that lithium has been successful in preventing bipolar mania relapses.

-The Major Long Term Possible Side effects of Lithium
+What Are The Major Long-Term Possible Side effects of Lithium?

 Get regular lab work done, consume a healthy diet, stay hydrated and engage in a support system of a qualified therapist, psychiatrist, or other appropriate professionals.

 Lithium supplements can help those who are at risk of mental health problems, improving* their overall quality of life.
 You should take dietary lithium supplements exactly as instructed, in order to ensure their efficiency.
 Remember that lithium dietary supplements can help you battle depression and bipolar disorder.
 Last, but not least, lithium orate dietary supplements are meant to help you deal with stress and become more resilient.